 Practice Good Farm Sanitation

 Destroy all plant debris including rotten roots and stems bearing fruiting bodies immediately after harvest to destroy spores of pathogenic fungi.
-This act reduces disease severity in the next season.
+This method in cassava diseases prevention reduces disease severity in the next season.

 Harvest Cassava Early